Smarsh/delivery-pop-automation/README.md

 1) Not being able to read versions from the master branch due to the qualified branch not being successful L->R in a previous environment.
 2) Pipelines not being versioned.
 Active PoP development will impact service OnDemand.

-Hence, the `pop-release-candidate` branches for all Repos used in the Workflow can be used to test the latest PoPlite branches.
+Hence, the `pop-release-candidate` branches for all repos used in the workflow can be used to test the latest PoPlite branches.
 Once this has been successful, the repos can be force pushed to a new branch titled `pop-stable`.